Solid State Motor Drivers (2 replies)

 A quick update:

-As well as a prototype 3-channel driver for Tideway, since the Tech Conference in February I have designed and built several solid-state variants for HANSA 303 (sport), HANSA 303 (2-seat) and Liberty types; each time gaining more useful data on assembling these systems.
+As well as a prototype 3-channel driver for Tideway, since the 2018 Sailability Conference I have designed and built several solid-state variants for HANSA 303 (sport), HANSA 303 (2-seat) and Liberty types; each time gaining more useful data on assembling these systems.
 In the same period, Suresh at Equal Adventure has initiated a more structured Engineering study to determine how this might be carried into the commercial arena.
 While I cannot speak for EA, it is possible that some conclusion from that study may be reached this Autumn.

 Watch this space !